Mental Health & Wellbeing

 Mental health in children and young people (WHO, 2005)

-At MHCHS we recognize that fostering good habits for Mental Health is an important part of student wellbeing.
+At MHCHS we recognise that fostering good habits for Mental Health is an important part of student wellbeing.
 Our students are interested in developing and maintaining positive approaches to Mental Health.

 Mental health and Wellbeing at MHCHS